Harold Ramirez Player Props: Rays vs. Orioles

 Harold Ramirez At The Plate

-- Ramirez is batting .306 with nine doubles, a triple, nine home runs and 13 walks.
+- Ramirez is hitting .303 with 10 doubles, a triple, nine home runs and 13 walks.

-- Ramirez has had at least one RBI in 37.5% of his games this year (21 of 56), with two or more RBI nine times (16.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- Ramirez has had an RBI in 21 games this year (36.8%), including nine multi-RBI outings (15.8%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.